vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "Change is the only constant in life." - Heraclitus
 > 1. "The measure of intelligence is the ability to change." - Albert Einstein
 > 1. "You must be the change you wish to see in the world." - Mahatma Gandhi

-## Change and Innovation

-- "Be the change that you wish to see in the world." - Mahatma Gandhi
-- "The only thing constant is change." - Heraclitus
-- "Innovation distinguishes between a leader and a follower." - Steve Jobs
-- "Change is the only constant in life." - Heraclitus
-- "The measure of intelligence is the ability to change." - Albert Einstein
-- "You must be the change you wish to see in the world." - Mahatma Gandhi

 ---